How is Xank different from other stablecoins?

 Won’t Bitcoin eventually have zero volatility over time?

 No, Bitcoin is a fixed supply currency rather than an elastic supply currency such as USD.
 Therefore it can be compared to something like Gold.
 Historically Gold has about 15% volatility against USD annually.
-While 15% annual volatility is low enough to do “small” transactions, it is far too high for the non-negligible amount of time to settlement payments such as salaries and loans.
-Xank is a “pre-hedging” currency against a basket for the entire duration of settlement so that you never worry about the volatility.
+While 15% annual volatility is low enough to do “small” transactions, it is far too high for the non-negligible amount of time-to-settlement payments such as salaries and loans.
+Xank’s optional Stable Pay feature “pre-hedges” the currency against a basket of currencies (initially set as the IMF’s SDR) for the entire duration of the transaction lifecycle, from coin purchase to settlement, so that you never have to worry about the volatility.

-How does the system survive a Soros type malicious attack?
+How does the system survive a Soros type of malicious attack?